-Associate in Science in Life Sciences (Biology) at Bristol Community College, Fall River, MA and B.A. in Biology at Elms College, Chicopee, MA
+Associate in Science in Life Sciences (Biotechnology and Forensic DNA) at Bristol Community College, Fall River, MA and

+B.S. in Biotechnology at Elms College, Chicopee, MA

-ACADEMIC TRANSFER ARTICULATION AGREEMENT
+ACADEMIC ARTICULATION AGREEMENT

-Associate in Science in Life Sciences (Biology) at Bristol Community College, Fall River, MA and B.A. in Biology at Elms College, Chicopee, MA
+Associate in Science in Life Sciences (Biotechnology and Forensic DNA) at Bristol Community College, Fall River, MA and the B.S.
+Biotechnology at Elms College, Chicopee, MA.

-The above institutions hereby enter into an agreement for the transfer of Bristol Community College graduates from the Associate in Science in Life Sciences (Biology) degree program into the Elms College B.A.
-Biology major in Chicopee, MA.
+The above institutions hereby enter into an agreement for the transfer of Bristol Community College graduates from the Associate in Science in Life Sciences (Biotechnology and Forensic DNA) degree program into the Elms College B.S.
+Biotechnology major in Chicopee, MA.